 It’s harvest time in the Pacific Northwest.
 One crop that brings universal admiration for its lofty stalks and full faced color is the sunflower.
-Portland sunflower festivals are opening in mid-August and inviting our community to come take in this bloom while it lasts.
+Portland sunflower festivals are opening in August and September, inviting our community to come take in this bloom while it lasts.

 Portland has many incredible you-pick farms.
 Two of these farms, located just a short drive from your Portland neighborhood, are hosting sunflower festivals.
 Each has its own list of activities for your whole family to enjoy.